 The AVMA accreditation of veterinary technology programs is voluntary.
 Expenses incurred for a site visit are the responsibility of the program.
-Consultation prior to application is encouraged and available by contacting the AVMA Division of Education and Research at 800/248-2862 ext.
-6624 www.avma.org and the Association of Veterinary Technician Educators (AVTE) at www.avte.net.
+Communication with the AVMA office prior to application is encouraged and available by contacting the AVMA Division of Education and Research at 800/248-2862 ext.
+6624 www.avma.org.

-Veterinary technology programs seeking initial accreditation should submit an Application prior to the enrollment of students.
+Veterinary technology programs seeking initial accreditation must submit an Application prior to the enrollment of students.

 Veterinary technology programs seeking initial AVMA CVTEA accreditation are required to provide the following on the CVTEA Application and Material Review Form available from AVMA staff:

 * A program director, who is a licensed veterinarian or a credentialed veterinary technician who is a graduate of an AVMA CVTEA-accredited program must be in place at the time of the initial application for accreditation.
 The full-time equivalent licensed veterinarian and the full-time equivalent credentialed veterinary technician who is a graduate of an AVMA CVTEA-accredited program must be on staff 3 months prior to the enrollment of students to allow adequate time for curriculum development and course preparation.

 The cumulative number of site visits in a 12-month period shall not exceed 50 so all requests may not be met in a given year.
 The CVTEA may in its sole discretion and for good cause shown give consideration to exceed the maximum number of site visits.
 Currently accredited programs will be given priority in scheduling.

 2. Initial Review